How to Teach Map Skills in 1st, 2nd, and 3rd Grade

 A Location and Map Skills Social Studies Unit that teaches students about family history!
 Students interview their family and discover where their family came from on a map.
 This is a great community building tool, too!

-Rural, Urban, and Suburban Communities
+Teaching Urban, Suburban, and Rural Communities

-This unit is highly scaffolded so that even our most fragile students can find success through the use of vocabulary cards and sentence frames.
 For instance, in the Rural, Urban, and Suburban section, students first learn to describe each environment with words.
 They then write a description and a comparative paragraph (or sentence).

 Sentence frames are provided for both the description and comparative paragraph.
 Use as little or as much scaffolding as you need for your students.